0xmayalabs/maya-docs/docs/ai-guides/training.md

 ensuring only data with user consent is used and that it is not sourced from a “do not train” database.
 3. **Ethical and Legal Compliance**: AI training platforms can verify that the training data is ethically and legally sourced, ensuring compliance with regulations such as the [EU AI Act](https://artificialintelligenceact.eu/).
+4. **Prevent Malicious Behavior**: Maya ensures that malicious training data is not used, preventing potential harmful behavior of AI models and helping to identify and understand inherent model biases.

 ![AI Training](/img/ai-training.png)